jjimenezshaw/EGM2008_data/README.md

 The grid at 1' resolution is available at: https://grid-partner-share.s3.amazonaws.com/egm2008/Und_min1x1_egm2008_isw%3D82_WGS84_TideFree.gz

-Some discussion about about parsing the file at https://github.com/OSGeo/PROJ-data/issues/111
+Some discussion about parsing the file at https://github.com/OSGeo/PROJ-data/issues/111